 Maymester Faculty-Led Programs

 Maymesters are three- to four-week, three-credit courses that typically take place from mid-May to mid-June.
 Courses are offered annually in a variety of academic subjects.
 Explore the full list of Maymesters and learn about the details of each program, including course summaries, faculty instructors, costs, dates, deadlines and program coordinator contact information.
-Answers to frequently asked questions about Maymesters can be found here.

 Summer Faculty-Led Programs

 Summer faculty-led programs range from five to 12 weeks, offer six to 10 credit hours and take place between June and August.
 Explore the full list of Summer programs, and learn about the details including course summaries, faculty instructors, costs, dates, deadlines and program coordinator contact information.
-Answers to frequently asked questions about Summer faculty-led programs can be found here.

 On an exchange, you study at one of our more than 130 prestigious university partners abroad while paying UT tuition.
 You can take courses on almost any subject, most courses are in English and you study alongside local and international students taking courses in their major, minor and certificate programs.
 Because you pay UT tuition and can choose from among exclusive institutions, exchanges are among the most affordable and beneficial study abroad options.